SamuelM96/EchoesOf8/README.md

 There are various ROMs you can try in the `tests` folder.

 ## Acknowledgements

+A collection of the resources I used during development that helped a lot.

 - Test ROM from [corax89/chip8-test-rom](https://github.com/corax89/chip8-test-rom)
 - [CHIP-8 Instruction Set](https://github.com/mattmikolay/chip-8/wiki/CHIP%E2%80%908-Instruction-Set)